lubuntu-team/manual/source/2/2.1/2.1.4/bluedevil.rst

 Pairing
 -------
 To launch bluedevil to pair with a device from the menu :menuselection:`Internet --> Bluedevil Wizard`.
 If bluetooth is disabled you will be asked to enable it.
-In the main part of the window will show detected bluetooth devices.
+In the main part of the window will show detected bluetooth devices under the heading :guilabel:`Select a device`.
 To choose a device to pair with left click on it.
 Click on the device you wish to add and press :guilabel:`Next`.

 Next you will be asked if your pin matches on your device to pair it.
 If the pin matches press the :guilabel:`Matches` button.
 If the the pin does not match press the :guilabel:`Does not match button`.